Cal Poly Baseball Coaching Staff

 Mississippi Valley State '06 (Master's: Southern Miss '08)

-Damon Lessler comes to Cal Poly from Southern Mississippi in Conference USA, where he served as an assistant coach and coordinator of camps for the Golden Eagle program.
+Damon Lessler came to Cal Poly from Southern Mississippi in Conference USA, where he served as an assistant coach and coordinator of camps for the Golden Eagle program.

 Prior to his time at Southern Miss, Lessler spent several years serving as the top assistant and recruiting coordinator at Chico State, focusing his on-field coaching duties toward Wildcat infielders, hitters, and baserunners for Head Coach Dave Taylor’s program.